nic-dgl104-winter-2025/assignment-1-programming-articles-harmanpreet09/README.md

 4. Easier QA Testing: Consistent code standards make it simpler for specialists and testers to understand and assess the code.
 # Best Practices for Effective Code Reviews
 To make your code reviews effective:
-1.Review Small Chunks of Code: It’s easier to understand and catch issues in smaller pieces.
+1. Review Small Chunks of Code: It’s easier to understand and catch issues in smaller pieces.
-2.Give Clear, Helpful Feedback: Be polite and offer solutions.
+2. Give Clear, Helpful Feedback: Be polite and offer solutions.
-3.Focus on Clarity: Check if the code is easy to read and maintain.
+3. Focus on Clarity: Check if the code is easy to read and maintain.
-4.Check for Security Risks: Look for issues like unsafe user inputs 5.Use Tools to Help: Linters and analyzers can catch simple errors automatically.
+4. Check for Security Risks: Look for issues like unsafe user inputs
+5. Use Tools to Help: Linters and analyzers can catch simple errors automatically.
-6.Think About Edge Cases: Test how the code performs under unexpected conditions.
+6. Think About Edge Cases: Test how the code performs under unexpected conditions.